 After rallying last week, both gold and silver now have a shot at breaking out above important resistance levels and turning their intermediate-term trends positive.

-Gold Chart Shows Positive Momentum Building
+Positive Momentum Building

 Also encouraging is the price action in gold so far this year.
 The yellow metal is up 6% year to date.
 More importantly, gold prices are on the verge of breaking above a down-sloping trend that has been in place for several months.